 Vincent: I think there are a lot more second homes in St. Helena now than there used to be.
 There were some before.
 A couple come to mind, but now I heard that in a census a while back they estimated the town would have so many and it didn’t.
 The reason for it is they base it on the number of new water and electrical outlets, but most of the people don’t live there.
 The houses are empty during the week.
 Quite a few people that have made their fortune elsewhere and now retire here.
-We have a neighbor down the street that used to be with (mumbled)tech.
+We have a neighbor down the street that used to be with (indecipherable) tech.
 He bought the nursery here and he’s in the process of building a home, a retirement home, it happens.

 Claire: I think one thing that’s unfortunate is that because there are so many people that are well to do, that can afford to come into the valley now, that it makes it very difficult for people to find housing that’s reasonably priced, so that you have a lot of people who have to live in Napa or live someplace fairly distant from their jobs and that’s too bad.
 And then of course there’s some advantages too because the wealthy people have more money to spend so we can make a lot of beautiful houses and they make beautiful improvements on the houses.
 So that’s a nice thing too.

-Norma: So at that time the houses were cheaper.
+Norma: So, at that time the houses were cheaper.
 Were there also apartments or there were mostly houses?

 Claire: Mostly houses.

 Vincent: Well everything was cheaper then.
 Wages, you know, food, houses.
-Yeah, that’s normal.
-Right now…
+Yeah, that’s Normal.
+Right now,…

-Claire: The housing boom
+Claire: The housing boom.